 The School of Architecture aims to attract and engage the most qualified students in each of its graduate programs.
-There are several sources of support for their studies including:

 Because many of these awards and opportunities are awarded through the admissions process, or through a position within the School or with a firm, we strongly encourage you to visit the Georgia Tech financial aid page for more general information about funding your graduate education.